aio-libs/aiohttp-session/docs/reference.rst

    .. attribute:: encoder

+      .. versionadded:: 2.3.0

       The JSON serializer that will be used to dump session cookie data.

    .. attribute:: decoder

+      .. versionadded:: 2.3.0

       The JSON deserializer that will be used to load session cookie data.

    .. method:: load_session(request)